5.8 Fields for Organizing ↑

 Interpretation of Values

-If a Mark field is edited using a external text editor, or some other app, then text values will be interpreted in the following way.
+If a Mark field is edited using an external text editor, or some other app, then text values will be interpreted in the following way.

 -